(Article last updated: February 28, 2018)

 There are lots of gardens, play areas and exhibits throughout Epcot for the festival.
 A couple worth noting:

-- New for 2016!
-A new hands-on Harmony Gardens musical playground debuted featuring Disney’s Fab Five topiaries including “band leader” Mickey Mouse (plus Minnie Mouse, Goofy, Pluto and Donald Duck).
+- A hands-on Harmony Gardens musical playground featuring Disney’s Fab Five topiaries including “band leader” Mickey Mouse (plus Minnie Mouse, Goofy, Pluto and Donald Duck).
 With the playground’s interactive drums, chimes and xylophones, visitors can create their own musical sounds when they’re not scampering across innovative outdoor climbing systems with safe, but challenging, net-based structures.
 Also, be sure to watch for music-themed plants that add harmony to the play area.

 - Tinker Bell's Butterfly House - located in Future World along the walkway that goes toward the Canada pavilion, this is a great place to stop along the way

-There are a couple of tours that are offered during the Flower and Garden Festival.
+There are a couple of tours that are only offered during the Flower and Garden Festival.

 - Epcot Gardens of the World Tour - a 3 hour tour led by a Disney horticulturist.
-These are offered on Mondays, Tuesdays, Thursdays and Fridays, from 9:00 AM to noon and cost $69.00, plus tax.
-You have to be 12-years-old or older to attend.
+These are offered on Mondays, Tuesdays, Thursdays and Fridays, from 9:00 AM to noon and cost $85.00, plus tax.
+You have to be 16-years-old or older to attend.
 You can book it by calling (407) WDW-TOUR.

 - English Tea Garden Presented by Twinings of London Tea - this a free tour that lasts 20 minutes and takes place in the United Kingdom pavilion.
 Guests should register by signing up in The Tea Caddy in the UK pavilion.